evan-kapantais/gatsby-blog/src/posts/2019-book-picks.md

 ## Notable Mentions

-### Love, Poverty & War
+- Love, Poverty & War by *Christopher Hitchens*

-*Christopher Hitchens*

-### The Road To Wigan Pier
+- The Road To Wigan Pier *George Orwell*

-*George Orwell*

-### Lying

-*Sam Harris*
+- Lying by *Sam Harris*

-### The Other America
+- The Other America by *Michael Harrington*

-*Michael Harrington*

-### Letter To A Christian Nation
+- Letter To A Christian Nation by *Sam Harris*

-*Sam Harris*

-### Letters To A Young Contrarian
+- Letters To A Young Contrarian by *Christopher Hitchens*

-*Christopher Hitchens*

-### A History Of The Middle East
+- A History Of The Middle East by *Peter Mansfield*

-*Peter Mansfield*

 ## Also Read This Year

-***Note*:** *None of the books listed below are bad or sub-par.
+***Note:*** *None of the books listed below are bad or sub-par.
 Each and every one bears valuable lessons and information and should not be disregarded as not worth the read.
 Depending on your interests, though, dear reader, you will find that some of them are of greater value to you than others.
 They cover a wide spectrum of topics that I found myself interested in and I would recommend each one to you as such.
 Most of them have received critical acclaim and this is partly the reason I chose to read them among others of similar thematology.*

-- The Subtle Art Of Not Giving A Fuck - Mark Manson
+- The Subtle Art Of Not Giving A Fuck by *Mark Manson*
-- The 4-Hour Work Week - Tim Ferriss
+- The 4-Hour Work Week by *Tim Ferriss*
-- Tap Dancing To Work: Warren Buffett On Practically Everything, 1966 - 2013 - Carol Loomis
+- Tap Dancing To Work: Warren Buffett On Practically Everything, 1966 - 2013 by *Carol Loomis*
-- Rich Dad, Poor Dad - Robert T. Kiyosaki
+- Rich Dad, Poor Dad - *Robert T. Kiyosaki*
-- Welcome To The Poisoned Chalice: The Destruction Of Greece And The Future Of Europe - James Kenneth Galbraith
+- Welcome To The Poisoned Chalice: The Destruction Of Greece And The Future Of Europe by *James Kenneth Galbraith*
-- Notes On A Nervous Planet - Matt Haig
+- Notes On A Nervous Planet by *Matt Haig*
-- So Good They Can't Ignore You - Cal Newport
+- So Good They Can't Ignore You by *Cal Newport*
-- The Power Of Habit: Why We Do What We Do And How To Change - Charles Duhigg
+- The Power Of Habit: Why We Do What We Do And How To Change by *Charles Duhigg*
-- Talking To My Daughter: A Brief History Of Capitalism - Yanis Varoufakis
+- Talking To My Daughter: A Brief History Of Capitalism by *Yanis Varoufakis*
-- The Heretics - Will Storr
+- The Heretics by *Will Storr*
-- A Universe From Nothing - Lawrence M. Krauss
+- A Universe From Nothing by *Lawrence M. Krauss*
-- On Palestine - Noam Chomsky & Ilan Pappe
+- On Palestine by *Noam Chomsky & Ilan Pappe*
-- The Six Day War - Randolph S. Churchill, Winston S. Churchil
+- The Six Day War by *Randolph S. Churchill, Winston S. Churchil*
-- No One Left To Lie To - Christopher Hitchens
+- No One Left To Lie To by *Christopher Hitchens*
-- Money - Rob Moore
+- Money by *Rob Moore*